anilabhadatta/educative.io_scraper/README.md

 ## A Python script that downloads Educative.io courses for offline use using selenium.

 ## How to use the Scraper?
-      1. Create a text file and copy the links of the first topic of courses and paste it in text file.
+      1. Create a urls text file and copy the links of the first topic of courses and paste it in text file as shown below.

 ![image](https://user-images.githubusercontent.com/48487849/162980989-0f128b3d-c969-4809-8553-2bc6791f34b8.png)